I now often

-find below is a quite eclectic collection (a farrago, if you
+find below is an eclectic collection (a farrago, if you will) of

-poetry, advice, and resources.
-I hope this will be interesting to both
+and resources.
+I hope this will be interesting to both Episcopalians and

-Episcopalians and non-Episcopalians.
-Some of it may even be of interest to
+non-Episcopalians.
+Some of it may even be of interest to non-Christians.

 Deimel’s Farrago other than Church Resources.
 If you want to